owenthereal/upterm/README.md

 TF_VAR_heroku_region=REGION TF_VAR_heroku_space=SPACE_NAME TF_VAR_heroku_team=TEAM_NAME bin/heroku-install
 ```

-You **must** use WebScoket as the protocol for a Heroku-deployed Uptermd server because the platform only support HTTP/HTTPS routing.
+You **must** use WebSocket as the protocol for a Heroku-deployed Uptermd server because the platform only support HTTP/HTTPS routing.
 This is how you host a session and join a session:

 Use the Heroku-deployed Uptermd server via WebSocket